tgfrerer/island/plan.md

     1. pipeline defines pipelineLayout
     2. pipelineLayout is an array of DescriptorSetLayouts
-    3. DescriptorSetLayout is an array of DescritptorSets
+    3. DescriptorSetLayout is an array of DescriptorSets
     4. DescriptorSet is an array of Bindings
     5. Bindings has an array of Descriptors